What is literacy?

 NALA can work with you over the telephone, through the post or on the internet.

 - You decide what to study.
 There is no set course.

 - NALA calls when it suits you.
 There is no class schedule.

 - Normally, it is one call per week for up to 30 minutes.

 - NALA keeps working with you until you meet your goals.

 - Classes are available 7 days a week, early morning to late evening.

 Learn with NALA helps you to improve your reading, writing, maths or digital skills.
 You can study online by yourself or combine it a NALA tutor by phone.

 Help My Kid Learn helps parents with fun learning activities for primary school children.
-You can watch a video about what Help My Kid Learn can do for you.

 How to sign up